Vishalkarki001/Vishalkarki001/README.md

-# Hi there, I'm Vishal Karki! 👋
+# 👋 Hi there, I'm Vishal Karki!

 Welcome to my GitHub profile!
-I'm a BCA student with a passion for building creative and functional web applications.
+I'm a **BCA student** and a **Full Stack Developer** passionate about building creative, scalable, and user-focused web applications.

 ---

-## 🚧 Currently Working On
+## 🚀 About Me

-I'm currently working as a Full Stack Developer, where I'm gaining real-world experience by contributing to production-level applications using modern technologies across the stack.
+Currently, I’m working as a **Full Stack Developer**, where I’m gaining hands-on experience developing **production-level applications** using modern technologies across the stack.
+Over the past **4 months**, I’ve been actively contributing to real-world projects — writing clean code, learning best practices, and improving performance through modern frameworks.

+I love exploring new tech, optimizing workflows, and turning ideas into functional, polished products.

 ---